 Podcasts for Intermediate & Advanced levels (B1 & B2):

-o IVOOX, website that includes a huge amount of podcasts and audiobooks, about all kind of topic and interests.
+o IVOOX, a website that includes a huge amount of podcasts and audiobooks, about all kinds of topics and interests.
 It also includes audiobooks and movies for visually impaired people.
 Some of my favorite podcasts are: Documentales sonoros, Retronautas, La rosa de los vientos, SER historia, Afectos, Oh TV y PodCinema.

 o Notes in Spanish, excellent blog with podcasts in Spanish, ordered by levels.

-o Revista Trabalenguas: audioblog and online magazine.
-Several Spanish teachers collaborate on this project creating short audios and a wide range of articles about Spanish language an culture.
+o Revista Trabalenguas: audio blog and online magazine.
+Several Spanish teachers collaborate on this project creating short audios and a wide range of articles about the Spanish language culture.

 o Podcasts from Radio Nacional de España (RNE), especially recommended No es un día cualquiera, Esto me suena, De película, De cine, Cuentanoches, Futuro abierto, La Lanzadera.